werf/werf/docs/pages/reference/registry/pull.md

 Werf does not have own pull command to download images from docker registry.
 Regular [docker pull](https://docs.docker.com/engine/reference/commandline/pull/) should be used for such a task.

 There is a need to use existing old images as a cache to build new images to speed up the builds.
-This is default behavior when there is a single werf build host with persistent local storage of images.
-No special actions required from the werf user in such case.
+This is default behavior when there is a single Werf build host with persistent local storage of images.
+No special actions required from the Werf user in such case.

 However, if local storage of build host is not persistent or there are multiple build hosts, then stages cache should be pulled before running a new build.
 This action allows sharing stages cache between an arbitrary number of build hosts no matter whether the storage of this hosts is persisted or not.